National marketing campaign partnerships

 Our campaigns

-Help us, Help you
+Help us, help you

-The ‘Help us, Help you’ campaigns work to ensure that people know how and when to access NHS services.
-The various ‘Help us, Help you’ campaign strands are designed to reassure the public that the NHS is here for us all and wants to see you when you need help.
+The ‘Help us, help you’ campaigns work to ensure that people know how and when to access NHS services.
+The various ‘Help us, help you’ campaign strands are designed to reassure the public that the NHS is here for us all and wants to see you when you need help.

-The campaign strands evolve depending on greatest need and possible impact in any calendar year.
+Priorities evolve depending on greatest need and possible impact in any calendar year.
 We have a range of focuses, including but not limited to:

-• Using NHS 111 first when people have urgent, but non-life-threatening medical needs
+• using NHS 111 first when people have urgent, but non-life-threatening medical needs

-• Accessing mental health services such as NHS talking therapies
+• accessing mental health services such as NHS talking therapies

-• Raising awareness of cancer symptoms and encouraging early presentation leading to earlier diagnosis and improved outcomes for patients
+• raising awareness of cancer symptoms and encouraging early presentation leading to earlier diagnosis and improved outcomes for patients

 Find out more about our help us, help you partners